AuLib/AuLib/README.md

 Documentation
 ----------------------------------------------

-Documenation can be built using
+Documentation can be built using

 ```
  $ make doc